 You may see more of our crews in the coming months as part of our accelerated electric reliability projects in your area, including more tree trimming and infrastructure updates.
 All these projects are underway to improve your service and reliability for the short- and long term.

-Make sure to check the Livonia community page on a weekly basis to learn more about what’s going on in your neighborhood.
+Make sure to regularly check the Livonia community page to learn more about what’s going on in your neighborhood.
 You can also follow DTE on Facebook and Twitter for even more updates and information.